JohnAD/jsonnorm.codes/content/Specification/_index.md

 There are multiple names for this concept.
 In the programming language C it is called `void`.
 In paperwork, it is often called "non-applicable".

-It is explicitly stating that there cannot be a value, not simply that it is not known.
+It is explicitly stating that there cannot be a value; not simply that it is not known.

 In JSON, a VOID is represented by ommision.
-In other words, you can represent VOID by *not* including in the document.
+In other words, you can represent VOID by *not* including a value in the document.
 Because JSON structure is dynamic, this works quite well.

 An example using real world objects: